-The Belo Center for New Media (BMC), which opened in summer 2012, is a 5-level 120,000 square-foot facility that weds cutting-edge technology with innovative teaching and research methods.
-The Belo Center is home to the KUT Public Broadcast Center, the School of Journalism, the Stan Richards School of Advertising and Public Relations, and the Moody College of Communication Dean’s Office.
-With base funding provided by the Belo Foundation and the Decherd and Moroney families, the Belo Center serves as a striking gateway to the northwest side of the University of Texas campus.
-The Belo Center houses a multitude of instructional, research, and meeting spaces including a 300-seat auditorium, a 120-seat lecture hall, and an executive briefing facility, as well as a theatrical-grade 75-seat presentation room.
+In addition to the extensive library and computer resources of the university, certain special resources provide support for work in communication.
+Chief among them is the G. B. Dealey Center for New Media (DMC), which opened in summer 2012.
+The DMC is a 5-level 120,000 square-foot facility that weds cutting-edge technology with innovative teaching and research methods.
+The G. B. Dealey Center is home to the KUT Public Broadcast Center, the School of Journalism and Media, the Stan Richards School of Advertising & Public Relations, and the Moody College of Communication Dean’s Office.
+The G. B. Dealey Center houses a multitude of instructional, research, and meeting spaces including a 300-seat auditorium, a 120-seat lecture hall, an executive briefing facility, and a theatrical-grade 75-seat presentation room.
 The KUT Public Broadcast center is housed in a two-story, 20,000 square-foot wing which includes a 72-seat, glass-walled performance studio that incorporates the community into some of KUT’s 300 annual in-studio performances.

 Financial Assistance Available through the College

+Moody College Career Center provides a variety of career development and job/internship search assistance programs for students and alumni.
 The University makes no promise to secure employment for each graduate.